-- provide additional personal information (including your email address and mobile number) to enable your use of Online Banking including asking you to register for Westpac Protect SMS Code to approve transactions; and
+- provide additional personal information (including your email address and mobile phone number) to enable your use of Online Banking and Westpac Protect SMS Codes

 - for individual customers, agree to receive notices, documents and communications for your current and future accounts electronically through Online Banking and be notified to your email address when a document is available to retrieve (see clause 13).

 We will handle your personal information as set out in Privacy section in Part 4.

 3.9 You and any User authorised to administer your Network or approve payments in Online Banking must have satisfied Westpac's identification requirements.
 You can find Westpac's identification requirements on westpac.com.au